threefoldtech/tfgrid-sdk-go/rmb-sdk-go/peer/examples/peer/README.md

 To use the example, you needs to:

 -   Set the mnemonics variable to a valid mnemonics, with an activated account on the TFChain.
--   Set dist to the twinId of a remote calculator process that could add two integers
+-   Set dst to the twinId of a remote calculator process that could add two integers

 ## Usage